 Unlike clinical social workers, caseworkers often work for public institutions like public schools, community health clinics and government-sponsored agencies.
 Unemployment benefits caseworkers support young people, families and communities in a wide array of challenging circumstances.
 Such a case worker can be hired by a government agency, non-profit organization, or other groups.

-Can I Become an Unemployment Benefits Caseworker?
+How To Become an Unemployment Benefits Caseworker

 Unemployment Benefits Caseworker Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Hourly Wage

 How do Unemployment Benefits Caseworker salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Unemployment Benefits Caseworker's can make an average annual salary of $43,040, or $21 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $34,380 or $17 per hour, perhaps when just starting out or based on the state you live in.

 #476 Nationally for All Careers